 Choose bee-friendly seeds and plants

 Even small gardens can become great havens for bees given the right circumstances and this starts with choosing bee-friendly seeds and plants.
-There are many plants, wildflowers and herbs to choose from when looking to attract bees to the garden and after all gardening is all Honey bee numbers are declining – how we can helpabout trying new things and choosing nectar and pollen rich plants are crucial to attracting bees to the garden.
+There are many plants, wildflowers and herbs to choose from when looking to attract bees to the garden and after all gardening is all about trying new things and choosing nectar and pollen rich plants are crucial to attracting bees to the garden.

 Plants that are particularly good choices are Wild Red Clover and Lavender.
 Wild Red Clover is an essential component of a spring meadow and produces vibrant pink/red clover bulbs which attract a variety of pollinators.
 Lavender is also a good choice, it is easy to grow and produces purple flowers and a beautiful scent.